Memorial Hospital Miramar Children's Services

-Complete with advanced technology, our Pediatric Emergency Department helps ease a child's fears often associated with a trip to the ER.
+Complete with advanced technology, the Joe DiMaggio Children's Hospital Emergency Department at Memorial Hospital Miramar helps ease a child's fears often associated with a trip to the ER.
 Its lighthearted atmosphere filled with electric trains, a water-filled bubbling window, TVs, games and color murals helps distract kids from the serious work of the pediatric emergency physicians and registered nurses who work around-the-clock, every day of the year.

 Pediatric Emergency Guidelines